jsimms/compost-instructions/README.md

 This project is aimed towards middle-school and high-school STEM educators who would like to do a project that combines lessons in ecology and sustainability with computer science and web development.

-In this project, I have provided an overview on composting, and instructions for how to build a monitoring device and a web applicaiton.
+In this project, I have provided an overview on composting, and instructions for how to build a temperature and humidity monitoring device that communicates with a web application.

 Here is a [photo of an example the monitor device](http://jdsimms.com.s3.amazonaws.com/compost/header01.JPG).